 6. Jump Off a Bridge – Struga, Macedonia

 Jumping off the bridges in Struga, Macedonia is a rite of passage.
 Here, kids and adults of all ages take the leap of faith into the Drim River.
 All summer long, people have great fun using the bridges that line the River Drim as high dives.
-There are many restaurants and café bars that line the river, and watching all the tricks and shenanigans serves as great entertainment over some cold drinks or a leisurely lunch.
+Many restaurants and café bars line the river, and watching all the tricks and shenanigans serves as great entertainment over some cold drinks or a leisurely lunch.

 - Pack This: Kutlesh Star Macedonia Flag

 - Read This: Balkan Ghosts: A Journey Through History